 Despite the hard times faced by Britons post-war, enthusiasm among certain groups for motorsport didn’t die.
 There was, however, no major race track in Britain.
 Brooklands had been handed over to the war’s aviation, as had Donington Park which now acted as a dumping ground for military vehicles.
 It was in 1947 that the first race was held at the former RAF aerodrome.
 The first attempt didn’t go entirely to plan, however.
 An impromptu race meeting had to be abandoned as sheep invaded the track in what became known as the ‘Mutton Grand Prix’.
 Maurice Geoghegan ran over a sheep which was killed upon impact and the car was written off.

-1950 saw the first ever Formula One Grand Prix held at the circuit and thus started a magnificent motor sport history.
-It was titled the ‘Grand Prix de Europe’ and was attended by the King and future Queen Elizabeth II, along with 100,000 spectators.
+1950 saw the first ever Formula 1 Grand Prix held at the circuit and thus started a magnificent motor sport history.
+It was titled the ‘Grand Prix de Europe’ and was attended by the British Royal Family, along with 100,000 spectators.
 More changes were made to the track by the organisers for the next season’s event, including moving the pit area.

 The British Grand Prix hasn’t always been held at Silverstone.
 It moved around the country in its early years with Brooklands and Aintree alternating with Silverstone from 1955 until 1964, when Brands Hatch took over as Sivlerstone’s alternate host.